-3. No employee, officer or agent of the local government shall participate in selection, or in the awards or administration of a contract supported by public funds if a conflict of interest, real or apparent, would be created.
-Such a conflict would arise when:
+- 1. No employee, officer or agent of the local government shall participate in selection, or in the awards or administration of a contract supported by public funds if a conflict of interest, real or apparent, would be created.
+Such a conflict would arise when: - i. an employee, officer or agent of the local government; - ii. any member of his or her immediate family; - iii. his or her partner; or - v. an organization which employs, or is about to employ, any of the above has a financial or other interest in the firm selected for the award. - 2.
+Local government officers, employees or agents shall neither solicit nor accept gratuities, favors or anything of monetary value from contractors, potential contractors, or parties to sub-agreements However, as permitted by 24 CFR 85.36(3)(i) this section will not be held to apply if the gift is an unsolicited item of nominal intrinsic value (less than \$25). - 3.
+All public employees, officers, or agents of the local government are further bound by more stringent standards of ethical conduct than those set forth in the provisions of Chapter 112.311 112.326, F.S., the statutory code of ethics covering all public employees, including elected officials. - 4.
+Violations of this Code of Ethics may result in civil penalties of up to

-- i. an employee, officer or agent of the local government; - ii. any member of his or her immediate family; - iii. his or her partner; or - v. an organization which employs, or is about to employ, any of the above has a financial or other interest in the firm selected for the award. - 4.
-Local government officers, employees or agents shall neither solicit nor accept gratuities, favors or anything of monetary value from contractors, potential contractors, or parties to sub-agreements However, as permitted by 24 CFR 85.36(3)(i) this section will not be held to apply if the gift is an unsolicited item of nominal intrinsic value (less than \$25). - 5.
-All public employees, officers, or agents of the local government are further bound by the provisions of Chapter 112.313, Florida Statutes, the statutory code of ethics covering all public employees, including elected officials. - 6.
-Violations of this Code of Ethics may result in civil penalties of up to \$10,000 pursuant to Chapter 112, Florida Statutes.
+\$10,000 pursuant to Chapter 112, F.S.

-(I) Other Provisions.
+(1) Other Provisions.